 Through the Healthie Chat platform, there are multiple client messaging features that you can utilize with your wellness clients.

 Start a conversation with a single client.
-Answer client questions, view images they send (like pictures of products, food labels or their meals!) and send clients relevant video or documents to help support them between sessions.
-Build a real connection with your clients, as they share their updates, wins and challenges with you.
+Answer client questions, view images they send (like pictures of products, food labels or their meals!) and send clients relevant videos or documents to help support them between sessions.
+Build a real connection with your clients, as they share their updates, wins, and challenges with you.

 Example Individual Message: “Hi Charlie!
 Happy Monday.
 How are you feeling about the goals we’ve set for this week?”